irvinowens/interloper/README.md

 The node/interloper.js does domain verification so you will need to change the node/config.js to match your configuration and requirements

+#### Registration

+The system works via invite.
+If you decide you want for someone else to use the system you can invite them

 #### If You Use Grunt

 You will want to create the dev, stage, and prod config files under the node/environments